harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 This article addresses some frequently asked questions about Harness Continuous Delivery (CD).

-#### How to use the "for" condition while using jexl condition for the trigger?
+#### How to use FOR condition while using JEXL condition for triggers?

-Suppose that trigger payload has multiple records and you want to search for a particular string so you can make use of jexl for loop to iterate the list and match a string as below:
+Suppose a trigger payload has multiple records and you want to search for a particular string, you can make use of the JEXL FOR loop to iterate the list and match a string as shown below:

 `for (item : <+trigger.payload.commits>) { if (item.message == "mymessage") {return true;} }; return false;`

-#### How to use the token for OCI repo in AWS ECR as the token by default expires every 12 hours?
+#### How to use the token for OCI repository in AWS ECR as the token expires every 12 hours by default?

-We can set up the AWS Secret Manager connector, then save the ECR auth token into it.
-Set up automatic token rotation (say at 10hr intervals) within AWS secret manager.
-Then have the Harness connector link to that AWS SecretManager secret, so it pulls a fresh token every time.
+1. Set up the AWS Secret Manager connector and save the ECR auth token into it.
+2. Set up automatic token rotation (say at 10hr intervals) within AWS secret manager.
+3. Have the Harness connector link to that AWS SecretManager secret to pull a fresh token every time.

-#### In First Gen we use WINDOWS_RUNTIME_PATH while setting up a runtime directory, what is the corresponding way in Next Gen?
+#### In First Gen we used WINDOWS_RUNTIME_PATH while setting up a runtime directory, what is the corresponding way in Next Gen?

-In NG we are not using any setup variables anymore, since it is Harness's internal step where we basically create a temp dir for the execution.
-We are creating a working directory in the Command Init unit on this %USERPROFILE% location.
+In Next Gen we are not using setup variables anymore as it was Harness's internal step where we created a temp directory for the execution.
+We are creating a working directory in the Command Init unit on the %USERPROFILE% location.

-#### In templateInput window why do we only show variables that have runtime input and not the ones which have a static value for input?
+#### In templateInput window why do we only show variables that have runtime input and not the ones with static values for input?

-We only show runtime because we intend to show the user what is required of them for input.
+We only show variables with runtime input because we intend to show the user what is required of them for input.
-The form gets too long if we expose all the fixed values and we only require in the form the ones which need input and not what has already defined values.
+The form gets too long if we expose all the fixed values.
+Also, in the form, we require only the ones which need input and not those that has values defined already.

 #### How do we clean the state file for Terraform if there is no remote backend configured?

-For the terraform step if the remote backend is not configured, the state file is being managed by Harness and it maps to the provisioner identifier itself.
+For the Terraform step if the remote backend is not configured, the state file is being managed by Harness and it maps to the provisioner identifier itself.
 Hence the only way to get rid of the state file is to change the provisioner identifier in this scenario.

 #### How to use reference modules in sub-directories as part of a Terraform step?